One of the required fields of any transaction request is the

 - Remote Pay Windows—

-To ensure the value is always available, it is recommended that POS apps save the external ID as soon as possible and not wait for the transaction response from Clover.
+To ensure the value is always available, it is recommended that point of sale (POS) apps save the external Id as soon as possible and not wait for the transaction response from Clover.
 If Clover does not return a response for some reason, the POS will still have a record that the transaction was attempted.